Particular/docs.particular.net/samples/open-telemetry/application-insights/sample.md

 Navigate to _Monitoring_ → _Metrics_ on the Azure portal dashboard for the configured Application Insight instance to start creating graphs.

+> [!NOTE]
-NOTE: It may take a few minutes for the meter data to populate to Azure.
+> It may take a few minutes for the meter data to populate to Azure.
 Meters will only appear on the dashboard once they have reported at least one value.

 #### Message processing counters